ADVISORY FRANCE-SECURITY/PROTEST

-PARIS - Parisians, press freedom activists protest against French "Global Security Bill'', that right groups say would make it a crime to circulate an image of a police officer's face and would infringe journalists' freedom in the country.
-Protesters are expected to march from Place du Chatelet to Place de la Republique.
+PARIS - Demonstrators and police clash after hundreds marched to the French capital's Place de la Republique to protest against a French "Global Security Bill'', that right groups say would make it a crime to circulate an image of a police officer's face and would infringe journalists' freedom in the country.

 Restrictions: